 Whether you choose to do a full-on contour or just warm up the skin, adding some color back into your complexion can help create definition.

 To do this, apply a contour or bronzer product on the areas of your face where you want to create shadows.
 Common areas include the cheeks, jaw, nose and forehead.
 We recommend using a versatile palette like NYX Professional Makeup Highlight and Contour Pro Palette.

 STEP 9: Make Your Cheeks Rosy with Blush

 There are lots of ways to apply blush but two things are key: blending and choosing the right blush.
 If you can’t make up your mind, try a product with lots of shade options like Juvia’s Place The Saharan Vol. II Palette, so you can mix and match to find the perfect shade for you.

 STEP 10: Apply Highlighter

 Highlighter is the final step to your face makeup.
 Apply it to your cheekbones and the bridge of your nose and anywhere else natural light usually reflects.
 The kind of highlighter you reach for is really up to you.

 Try a liquid formula, like the NYX Professional California Beamin’ Face and Body Liquid Highlighter, for dewy, natural finish or something with lots of shimmer, like the Maybelline New Your Master Chrome Metallic Highlighter, for a bold sheen.

 STEP 11: Add Your Favorite Lipstick

-Lipstick or gloss should be one of the very last steps as you don't want it to smudge while trying to do the rest of your makeup.
-To make sure it locks in place all day, don't forget the lip liner.
+Lipstick or gloss should be one of the very last steps, since you don't want it to smudge while trying to do the rest of your makeup.
+To make sure it locks in place all day, don't forget to add a lip liner.